Freier TuS Regensburg: History

 The club was formed on 15 June 1911, under the name of Freie Turnerschaft Regensburg, initially as a gymnastics club with its members predominantly drawn from the local working class.
 The club soon expanded to include other sports departments, including football.

 With the rise of the Nazis to power in 1933, Freier TuS, like most other clubs that were organised within the working-class Arbeiter-Turn- und Sportbund, was outlawed and its assets confiscated.
 The former members had to find a new home, which many did in the local railway men's sports club, ESV Regensburg.
 After the end of the Second World War, the club reformed in 1946 and was eventually able to have its assets returned.

 On the football field, the club did not rise above local level for most of its history, with football in Regensburg being firmly dominated by Jahn Regensburg.

 TuS was a founding member of the Bezirksoberliga Oberpfalz in 1988 but lasted for only one season, being relegated back to the Bezirksliga after winning only two games all season.
 The club made a return to the Bezirksoberliga in 1992, after a tile in the Bezirksliga Oberpfalz-Süd, after which the side was more competitive at this level.

 In 1997, the club was very successful in indoor competitions, winning the Upper Palatinate and Bavarian Indoor Football Championships.
 After promotion to the tier-five Landesliga Bayern-Mitte in 1997 through a second place in the Bezirksoberliga, TuS played for thirteen seasons at this level.
 The first eight seasons of those, it played as a mid- to lower table side but, in 2005–06, the side finished second in the league and qualified for the Bayernliga promotion round, where it was unsuccessful.
 Results in the Landesliga were much healthier after that and the club eventually took out the league championship in 2010 and earned promotion to the Fußball-Bayernliga for the first time.

 At this level, TuS was outclassed and suffered immediate relegation back to the Landesliga after coming a distant last in the league.
 After two seasons in the Landesliga in which the club finished in the bottom third it had to defeat its league place in the relegation round.
-After initial success TuS was relegated to the Bezirksliga after two loses against ASV Burglengenfeld.
+After initial success TuS was relegated to the Bezirksliga after two losses against ASV Burglengenfeld.
 At the end of the 2014–15 season the club suffered another relegation, now to the Kreisliga.